ehForwarderBot/ehForwarderBot/docs/installation.md

 # Installation
-EFB framework itself does not require any external modules for it to work.
-However, most of its channels do require some external dependencies mainly for multimedia processing, and communication with remote chat platforms.
+EFB framework itself does not require any external modules to operate.
+However, most of its channels do require some external dependencies, mainly for multimedia processing and communication with remote chat platforms.

-You may follow the following instructions to install dependencies for **all** channels maintained by me, or you may refer to the documentations of each respective channel for their installation instructions.
+To install dependencies for **all** officially maintained channels, you may follow the following instructions, or refer to the respective documentations of each channel.

 ## Storage directory

 In order to process files and media (pictures, voices, videos, etc.), a storage folder is used to temporarily save and process them.
-Please create a `storage` folder, if not existing, and give write and read permission to it.
+Create a `storage` folder, if not existing, and give write and read permission to it.

 Script for \*nix users:
 ```bash